 The City of New Westminster is taking a compassionate approach and has an interdepartmental team working to accomplish these actions.
-External stakeholders on the Business and Local Economy Task Force and the At-Risk and Vulnerable Populations Task Force are also being consulted.
+External business and resident stakeholders are also being consulted.

 In September 2021, Council passed a motion to support livability, called the Downtown Recovery Strategy.
 You can read the full motion, here.

 The City has developed a strategy that includes immediate and short term actions, endorsed by Council in October 2021.
 Read the report, here.